Islandora-Collaboration-Group/LASIR/README.md

 # LASIR: Liberal Arts Sprint for Institutional Repository (IR) development

+## Goal
+* The LASIR group has a timeline and plan to design and develop a comprehensive set of IR features to improve the current Islandora 7x platform as an IR for liberal arts institutions.

 ## LASIR Documents
 * [Public LASIR Development](https://docs.google.com/document/d/1iRCOhiLRFoqEF3alOQiLEaK8-IGc1KArWLBMYv8xWEk/edit#heading=h.jkag9vqwplxh) (a concise overview in plain English)